 This astonishing growth in the UK Longevity sector prompted Aging Analytics Agency to perform a rapid reassessment just six months following the release of the first edition of the report.
 The updated version documents new developments, profiles novel players, and adds a revamped executive summary.
-The number of companies and investors highlighted in the Second Edition have almost doubled compared to the original, featuring in-depth profiles of 260 companies and 250 investors in the UK Longevity sphere.
+The numbers of companies and investors highlighted in the Second Edition have almost doubled compared to the original, featuring in-depth profiles of 260 companies and 250 investors in the UK Longevity sphere.

 The Second Edition of the report reaches the following key conclusions:

-The central role of technology in improving the lives of the elderly has been generally recognized at a governmental level.
+The central role of technology in improving the lives of the elderly has been generally recognised at a governmental level.
 However, efforts that intelligently direct these technological agendas towards improving healthy Longevity itself have been lacking;

 The government needs to focus on tangible methods of healthspan extension and preventive medicine to solve its Ageing Society Industrial Grand Challenge.
 This should be done in coordination with nearer-term initiatives focused on growing their AgeTech market and Ageing and Longevity-related financial reform, as opposed to purely symptomatic treatment of age-related diseases.
-More focus should also be placed on synergising Longevity and AI industries to reap the benefits of accelerated development;
+More focus should also be placed on synergising Longevity and AI industries to reap the benefits of accelerated development.

-UK also needs to proactively form overarching industry bodies to direct, guide and govern ongoing developments in the UK Longevity Industry, just as they did for their AI industry through the formation of an All-Party Parliamentary Group on AI and the appointment of a Minister of AI.
+The UK also needs to proactively form overarching industry bodies to direct, guide and govern ongoing developments in the UK Longevity Industry, just as they did for their AI industry through the formation of an All-Party Parliamentary Group on AI and the appointment of a Minister of AI.

 "A new industry is more than just a collaboration between existing industries.
-It means a new direction, with a new objectives and new metrics.
-This requires intelligent co-ordination.
-And in the British political tradition, this means a governing body equivalent UK’s recently created Ministry for AI.
+It means a new direction, with new objectives and new metrics.
+This requires intelligent coordination.
+And in the British political tradition, this means a governing body equivalent to the UK’s recently created Ministry for AI.
 Only when we begin to see Lords committees and government ministries explicitly concerned with Longevity, can we confidently claim there is a Longevity industry decisively underway in the UK," said Dmitry Kaminskiy, founder of Aging Analytics Agency.

-This new UK report will be followed by the publication of several other region-specific reports throughout the coming weeks, including Longevity Industry in Israel, Longevity Industry in Singapore and Top 100 Media and Journalists Covering Advanced Biomedicine and Longevity.
+This new UK report will be followed by the publication of several other region-specific reports throughout the coming weeks, including Longevity Industry in Israel, Longevity Industry in Singapore, and Top 100 Media and Journalists Covering Advanced Biomedicine and Longevity.
 Aging Analytics Agency also has a number of open-access regional case studies and specialised, domain-specific reports scheduled for publication throughout 2019, including:

 Longevity Industry in Switzerland